 So I could see the lights at ground level directly, but the brighter ones were being duplicated in the sky above.
 There are multiple paths any light ray could take to reach my eye, and the “direct” path in that graphic probably wasn’t a straight line either, hence the “?” interruption.
 Those “direct” lights were probably also elevated relative to normal.

 Cowley agreed that 12° is an extreme elevation for a superior mirage, and noted that most superior mirages are slightly stretched in the vertical direction.
 There are some exceptions — look at this example of an optical phenomena called looming.
-When I zoom in on my photos I see no stretching, so it could have been extreme looming, but looming almost always occurs over water.
+When I zoom in on my photos I see no stretching, so it could have been extreme looming, but looming more often occurs over water.

 Cowley suggested that the superior mirage might have been a reflection from the underside of a layer of flat ice crystals suspended in the air.
 I modified my original graphic to illustrate his hypothesis.
 For simplicity, only a single crystal is shown.
 As it turns out, reflection could also create the mirage I had earlier attributed to refraction.
 Click to enlarge.

-To further muddy the waters … just last night out on the deck I noticed another light floating above the electronic billboard.
-It too was synced in color with the changing ads.
+To further muddy the waters … a few days later I noticed another light floating above the electronic billboard.
+It too seemed synced in color with the changing ads.
 But it wasn’t as elevated as the others, maybe only 4–5° elevation.
 It was also very faint in comparison — almost transparent.
 I could see the Anthem sky glow through it.
-Note there was no chance of any ice crystals given recent 27°C (80°F) temperatures.
-I tried to photograph it, but it was too close to the billboard and my camera (on auto) underexposed the mirage.
+Note there was little chance of ice crystals given recent 27°C (80°F) temperatures.
+I tried to photograph it, but it was too close to the billboard and my camera (this time on auto) underexposed the mirage.

 So what’s going on here?
 Refraction or reflection?
 To be honest, even after an extended exchange, Cowley and I could not come up with a definitive explanation.
 Either could have happened.
 When you see a transient phenomena like this and can’t “go back” to make additional measurements, sometimes you just have to accept it as a mystery.
 Some might call that a “failure” but most scientists see mysteries as one of the things that makes the natural world interesting and worth observing.
 Nonetheless, trust that I’ll be continuing my observations.